Screen Shot 2020-04-23 at 1.54.41 PM.png

 The rules of the game are simple, but strict: We neither speak about the past, nor refer to the future.
 That’s it!

-The only other rule is to hold each other accountable to stay 100% present for the duration of the game.
-To do this, we imagine the past and the future like the two gutters of a bowling lane, both filled with kiddie bumpers.
 And just as the bowling ball will knock against a bumper to come back into the center of the lane, so, too, do we gently correct those we play with when someone strays away into the past, or veers into the future.
 When they do, we invite them back to the present by offering just one little word: Bump.

 Saying ‘Bump’ notifies them that they’ve bumped up against what-has-been or what’s-to-come, stops them from continuing on, and invites them back into the here and now.